Clastify logo

 Evidence, vaccines and uncertainty

 Scientists publish research so other scientists can evaluate it.
-During outbreaks, media reports may appear before that evaluation has finished, so consumers need to separate early claims from well-supported conclusions.
-Vaccines are rigorously tested; the risk of side effects is very small but not zero.
-Biology rarely gives absolute certainty, so public health decisions often use pragmatic truths: conclusions strongly supported enough by evidence to act on, while continuing to monitor safety and effectiveness.
+In an outbreak, media reports may come out before that evaluation has finished, so consumers need to separate early claims from well-supported conclusions.
+Vaccines are tested rigorously.
+The risk of side effects is very small, but it isn’t zero.
+Biology rarely gives absolute certainty, so public health decisions often use pragmatic truths: conclusions with enough evidence behind them to justify action, while safety and effectiveness continue to be monitored.

 Evaluating pandemic data means weighing evidence

-An evaluation is an evidence-based judgement: it weighs strengths, limitations and context before reaching a conclusion.
-COVID-19 data might include cases, deaths, testing rates, vaccination rates, population size, GDP per capita, age structure and dates of public health measures.
-Raw totals don’t usually tell us enough, because countries differ greatly in population size and in how data were collected.
+An evaluation is an evidence-based judgement: you weigh strengths, limitations and context before reaching a conclusion.
+COVID-19 data can include cases, deaths, testing rates, vaccination rates, population size, GDP per capita, age structure and dates of public health measures.
+Raw totals don’t usually tell you enough, because countries vary widely in population size and in the way they collected data.

 Approximate cumulative COVID-19 data showing that raw totals and per-capita ranks can differ.